rockymiss/kitchennippers/README.md

     - The navigation menu is located on all pages below the Logo.
 It contains links to all of the pages on the website and they are fully responsive.
 A text shadow is used so that the text will glow/shine on the page that is active to show the user which page they are currently on.

 - Footer Social Media Links
-    - The Footer is located at the bottom of every page and links to Facebook, Instagram, Youtube and Twitter.
+    - The Footer is located at the bottom of every page and there are four icons linked to Facebook, Instagram, Youtube and Twitter.
 The Instagram and Youtube links will link directly to the video on how to make Flatbread.

 - Buttons
     - There is a button to "Get Cooking on the Home Page and on the Sign-up page for ease of use.